Athena - financing security and defence military operations

 Athena is managed by an administrator and under the authority of a Special Committee made up of representatives from the member states contributing to the financing of each operation.

-- 27 EU member states contribute to the financing of EU military operations, with Denmark deciding to opt out of CSDP on military matters
+On 1 March 2004, the Council of the European Union set up Athena.
+27 EU member states contribute to the financing of EU military operations, with Denmark deciding to opt out of CSDP on military matters.

 6 active EU military operations currently benefit from Athena financing: